The-Sundance-Kid/3D-isnt-Dead/Guide.md

 * Once you have clicked “Do it!” several things will happen.
 Just let it do its thing.
 * Normally it should do it all but occasionally you could be prompted with something like this.

+![screenshot](Image_8.png)

 * Hit okay and navigate to where your file destination is.
 In that directory there will be a bunch of files.
-* Find that file and double click it.
+* Find that "_ENCODE_3D_LAUNCHER.cmd" and double click it.
 A CMD window will pop up looking like this.
 * Just let it do its thing.
 It could take a while.

-![screenshot](Image_8.png)

 ![screenshot](Image_9.png)

 * Since it is working for both eyes it will take double the amount of time.
 * Once done the CMD should look something like this.
-In the same folder you should be able to find your new converted SBS 3D video.
-* All the other files can be deleted. (maybe keep the files because xyz)

 ![screenshot](Image_10.png)

+* In the same folder you should be able to find your new converted SBS 3D video.
+* All the other files can be deleted.

 ![screenshot](Image_11.png)